 An investigation of the study area for blackside darter indicates one occurrence in Cherokee County, two occurrences in Haskell County, and eight occurrences in Le Flore County.
-There are no occurrences of Oklahoma cave crayfish or longside darter within the study area, as indicated by the Oklahoma Natural Heritage Inventory (OHNI) in Attachment D of Appendix B - Biological Assessment.
+There are no occurrences of Oklahoma cave crayfish or longnose darter within the study area, as indicated by the Oklahoma Natural Heritage Inventory (OHNI) in Attachment D of Appendix B - Biological Assessment.
 In addition, Oklahoma cave crayfish is not expected to occur in the counties associated with the study area.
-Longside darter are listed within Sequoyah County, but OHNI does not indicate presence of longside darter within the study area.
+Longnose darters are listed within Sequoyah County, but OHNI does not indicate presence of longnose darter within the study area.

 The No Action Alternative would have allowed the unavoidable drawdown of Webbers Falls Pool.
 It is assumed changes to river flow by reducing effects of water impoundment would improve water quality and aquatic habitat over time.
 However, this effect would be temporary.
 The massive unavoidable water drawdown would have significantly reduced aquatic habitat for state-listed species with the most potential for presence in the study area, the blackside darter, and likely caused a major die-off of any fish in the Webbers Falls Pool.
-The eventual drawdown of Webbers Falls Pool would have major permanent adverse impacts to the blackside darter.
-There would also have been major adverse impacts to state wildlife management areas due to the reduction of aquatic habitat for fish, waterfowl, and other game species.
+The eventual drawdown of Webbers Falls Pool would have moderate adverse impacts to the extant species of blackside darter within the Webbers Falls Pool.
+There would also have been moderate adverse impacts to state wildlife management areas due to the reduction of aquatic habitat for fish, waterfowl, and other game species.